What to Do If Your HOA Is Not Enforcing Rules?

 Your HOA has governing documents that include rules, restrictions, and covenants about how you are allowed and not allowed to use your property.
 The HOA rules may cover whether you can paint your driveway, what type of landscaping you can include at your property, what approvals you need before you can add on to your condo or home, and whether you can rent your house to someone else.

-- Neighbors report violations: For some HOAs, rules are only enforced after a violation is reported.
+after a violation is reported.
 For example, if your neighbor calls your HOA to report that you do not bring in your garbage can on time.

-Understand the Homeowners Association (HOA) Obligations
+Understand the HOA’s Obligations

 Before you can determine what the best course of action is, you should understand the obligations of the HOA.
 Review your governing documents and other rules and regulations.
 Typically, the obligations of an HOA include the following: